ucsf-wynton/wynton-website-hpc/docs/hpc/get-started/duo-signup.md

 2. Again, SSH to {{ site.login.hostname }} using your {{ site.cluster.nickname }} username
    - Enter your {{ site.cluster.nickname }} password
-   - After entering you password, you should then see **a message saying to enroll at a particular Duo URL**
+   - After entering your password, you should then see **a message saying to enroll at a particular Duo URL**
-   - This will followed by a 'Permission denied'.
+   - This will be followed by a 'Permission denied'.
 The connection will close.
 This is expected

 3. Go to the enrollment page by copying the URL into your web browser